 - I’m comfortable in my own skin

 Long gone are the days I felt I needed to constantly compare myself to others in order to be accepted and frantically tried to fit in.
+Aside from a couple nightly face masks during the week, my quarrels with appearance have diminished significantly.
 In my 20’s there was always something that bothered me.
 My looks, my weight, my clothes, the fact I was foreign… the list goes on.
 Now that I’m in my mid thirties I can positively say that I am happy and comfortable with who I am and the way I look.

 - I don’t accept crap neither do I give it.